Why different lens colors in sunglasses?

 Red or rose

-Red- and rose-colored sunglasses block blue light, so they help improve driving visibility while reducing eye strain.
-Plus, they help increase your depth of field and enhance detail, which is why sunglasses with red- or rose-colored lenses are great to wear during many sports activities, such as skiing.
+Red- and rose-colored sunglasses filter some blue light, so they may help improve driving visibility while also improving eye comfort.
+They may also help to increase your depth of field and enhance detail, which is why sunglasses with red- or rose-colored lenses are great to wear during many sports activities, such as skiing.

 Yellow, orange or gold